 The field visit has been entailed to have a glimpse understanding of the agricultural system and sector of the European countries.
 From the mere observation, it has been learned and noted that the agricultural system of Europe is different from Africa and Asian countries where intensification and labor intensive mode of production are the unique features.

-The other farm is rather an experiment oriented farm, where an experiment of domestication of giant antelopes (eland) is being carried out.
+The other farm is rather an experiment oriented farm, where an experiment of giant antelopes (eland) domestication is being carried out.
 It is an interesting place and scientists are trying to understand the behavior of antelopes, which are supposed to be used as another source of meat, in a bid to domesticating them.

 The wild Llama (Guanico) also studied in the facility regarding to the behavior.
 Unlike domesticated Llama which can be used as workhorse, the guanico is little bit difficult to be controlled.
 One of the interesting feature is they can distinguish their area for defecating, eating and sleeping.

 The study of animal behavior is an interesting subject.
 However, the farm researcher noted that the intangible price of animal domestication is higher and beyond of any calculation, so letting them live in the wildlife is the best option.
-By knowing their behavior and adapting capacity, the preservation will be much easier.
+However, by knowing their behavior and adapting capacity, the preservation will be much easier.

 Special thanks to Solomon T. Feleke